authelia/doks/content/en/contributing/prologue/financial.md

 ## Sponsorship

-Authelia is sponsored by several companies via indrect means.
+Authelia is sponsored by several companies via indirect means.
 These companies deserve a special mention since their contributions are very important to us but not easily visible.

-Any company can become a sponsor by donating or providing any benefit to the project or the team helping improve Authelia.
+If you feel you have a product or service that Authelia could benefit from please feel free to [contact](../../information/contact.md) us.

+We are currently directly looking for someone to sponsor:

+- Security Audit

 ### Balto